Every year, there's approximately 200,000 men diagnosed with prostate cancer. It's the second most common cancer amongst men in the United States.

 Some men with early stage (localized) prostate cancer who previously had to choose between active surveillance and aggressive treatment with a greater risk for side effects, now have a new option for treatment: focal therapy.

 Focal therapy is an overall term that refers to several minimally invasive treatments that target only the parts of the prostate gland where cancer is located.
-The goal of the treatment is to ablate, or destroy, small tumors within the prostate, while leaving the remainder of the gland intact.
+The goal of the treatment is to ablate, or destroy, the tumor and a safety margin within the prostate, while leaving the remainder of the gland intact.

 Potential Benefits of Focal Therapy for Patients with Early-Stage Prostate Cancer

-- Lower risk for side effects such as urinary incontinence, impotence and decreased bowel function, as compared to surgery or radiation therapy
+- Lower risk for side effects such as urinary incontinence, impotence and compromised bowel function, as compared to surgery or radiation therapy

 - Minimally invasive, outpatient procedure